Azure Verified Modules

 Outputs

-Make sure to review all specifications of Category: Outputs within both the Shared and the Bicep specific pages.
+Make sure to review all specifications of Category: Inputs/Outputs within the Bicep specific pages.

 Interfaces